apos/rapid-bulky-wshc-by-apos/README.md

 #### Breakout board with clamps for ESP32 38pin version
 You can use this for prototyping or for getting these 38(plus)-pin ESP32 to run.
 You can also add a simple battery loading circuit.
-This board is simmly different
+This board is simply different
 - is a little bigger
-- has clamps instead of dupont jacks (might be also an advantage)
+- has clamps instead of Dupont jacks (might be also an advantage)
-- has no voltage surgary - so you have so use directly the ESP32 USB jack (I do not recommend this for production usage)
+- has no voltage surgery - so you have so use directly the ESP32 USB jack (I do not recommend this for production usage)

 <img src="3d/V01/Breakout_board_2_with_clambs_and_38pin.jpg" width="300"> <img src="media/V01/ESP32_ITEAD_01.jpg" width="300">

 #### Joystick shield
 This design uses an ITEAD joystick shield and pinmapping - see [ITEAD PDF manual](media/V01/ITEAD_Joystickshield_DS.pdf) in the the media/V01 folder.
-Unfortunately these oystick boards seem not to be produced any more.
+Unfortunately these Joystick boards seem not to be produced any more.
 V02 will use another shield. </br>
  <img src="https://user-images.githubusercontent.com/456034/234848548-31534d51-8aed-4dec-b4e7-3f7b9aa3a3b2.png" width=300> <img src="media/V01/ITEAD_Shield_pinmap_ESP32_01.png" width="300">

 It look like so</br>